Siddhant963/agroverse/Readme.md

-# Agroverse Vehicle Booking System
+# Agroverse farming Vehicle Booking System

 Agroverse is a vehicle rental management system designed for managing bookings, vehicle details, and user accounts.
 The platform allows users (bookers) to view available vehicles based on type, book a vehicle for a specific duration, and make payments.
 The owners can manage their vehicle listings and approve or reject booking requests.